-This Policy may be amended by the Board as it deems appropriate from time to time in the prudent management of the funds of the District.
+This Investment Policy (Policy) may be amended by the Board as it deems appropriate from time to time to ensure prudent management of the District's funds.

 This policy documents Moulton Niguel Water District's delegation and guidelines for the investment of public funds.
-The District's cash management system is designed to monitor and accurately forecast expenditures and revenues, thus enabling the District to invest funds to the fullest extent possible
+The District's cash management system is designed to monitor and accurately forecast expenditures and revenues, thus enabling the District to invest funds to the fullest extent possible.

-This Investment Policy is intended to comply with California Government Code Sections 53600 et seq. and shall govern all investment activity undertaken by the District.
+This Policy is intended to comply with California Government Code Sections 53600 et seq. and shall govern all investment activity undertaken by the District.